tuckmeng/Collatz/README.md

 If we agree with above and accept the second conjecture as true, the first conjecture must be true because the possible numbers for 3n+1 is a subset of all possible numbers for n+1 (because n+1 basically is the list of all even numbers if n is the list of all odd numbers).
 The difference between the 2 conjectures is 2n which is an even number regardless of the value of n.
 When you add an even number to a second number, the final number will follow the odd/even pattern of the second number.

+To put it another way,

+As second conjecture is true, conjecture when you change n+1 to n+1+evennumber is true and hence when you change conjecture to n+1+2n which is the first conjecture, it is true since 2n is just a subset of even numbers.

 Learnt about this problem from the prime minister of my country Singapore.
 The news article is here: https://www.straitstimes.com/singapore/pm-lee-spending-some-vacation-time-on-the-collatz-conjecture-5-things-about-the-unsolved